 Given the complex, logistical challenge of implementing screening testing programs in K-12 schools, The Rockefeller Foundation and Skoll Foundation supported the development of the Covid-19 Testing in K-12 Settings: A Playbook for Educators and Leaders, created by Testing for America, which provides detailed, step-by-step guidance to help educators, leaders, and their public health partners design and implement effective testing programs in schools.

 The Playbook incorporates science-based testing protocols from Duke-Margolis and Johns Hopkins University and builds on the research from Mathematica and the RAND Corporation.
 Most importantly, it includes first-hand experiences on best practices and lessons learned from the Foundation’s Cross-City Learning Group, a community of practice consisting of school district and public health leaders working to implement screening testing programs in K-12 and university school settings.

 The Foundation’s State and Territory Alliance on Testing was a bipartisan group created in August that now includes 26 states.
 Governors in the Alliance use their joint purchasing power through the Foundation’s $30 million Advance Market Commitment, to encourage manufacturers to ramp up the production of rapid tests, reduce prices and provide quicker delivery.

-In the Alliance’s K-12 Reopening Action Network, members meet weekly to learn about advances in testing for school settings, share success stories, and listen to experts preview recent trends and the most promising technological breakthroughs.
+In the Alliance’s K-12 Reopening Action Network, members met weekly to learn about advances in testing for school settings, share success stories, and listened to experts preview recent trends and the most promising technological breakthroughs.

 We want schools to be the safest place in a community next to the home, and the latest evidence shows that widespread in-school Covid-19 testing helps make that possible.Dr.
 Rajiv J ShahPresident, The Rockefeller Foundation